 As a Roman Catholic Christian, I was raised to openly praise God (Romans 10:10) and to love the Lord with all my heart, soul, strength and mind.
 (Matthew 10:27) In order to this, I was taught that my body is the temple of the Holy Spirit, and that I should honor God with my body, (1 Corinthian 6: 19-21) which includes eating healthy.

 I’ve always been involved in my church, St Aloysius RC Church in New Canaan, CT.
 There, I sing in the choir, as well as serve as a lector and Eucharistic Minister.
 To this day, my sister Claire and I still cantor at mass.

 Next to my Lord and Savior Jesus Christ, I love kids more than anything, and I have always known that I would someday care for God’s kids.
 While it’s easy to take things for granted, my parents raised us to give thanks for everything we have, because we know that it all comes from God.
-We were also taught that most people in the world are not nearly as fortunate, and therefore we must always help our brothers and sisters whenever we can.
-I was so excited when Nancy asked me to help her develop Save God’s Kids.
-Not only did it give me an opportunity to spend more time with my sister before she headed off to college, but it also gave me a better appreciation for how lucky we are to have the healthy foods that every child deserves.
-With the Lord’s help, I know we can make a difference.
+We were also taught that most people in the world are not as fortunate, and therefore we must always help our brothers and sisters whenever possible.
+I have loved every second of creating Save God’s Kids because I know I’m serving God and others, while learning how to eat better myself.